Grain Free Dog Food Linked to Heart Disease

 Dog Food Allergies

 My dog, Artemus, was severely allergic to anything Beef Flavored.
 We bought him a large beef flavored cow femur from the store and the next day he was vomiting, itching and licking his paws constantly, and his face was blew up like a balloon.
-That was a pretty clear indication that beef was at least one of his allergies.
+That was a pretty clear indication that beef was at least one of his food allergies.

 Food Allergies can occur in any dog, but there are some dog breeds that are more susceptible to developing food allergies, which include Dachshunds, Bulldogs, Golden Retrievers, German Shepherds, and Pugs.